manjit102/manjit102/README.md

 #### About :
 🔭 I am pursuing BSMS in Mathematics & Computing from NIT Agartala.

+🔭 I have completed my Intermediate of Science from JNV Bagalur, Bangalore Urban, Karnataka.

+🔭 I have completed my Matriculation from JNV Deoti, Saran, Bihar.

+⚡ I have completed my one year migration in Class 9th from JNV Kherengjuri, North Tripura, Tripura.

 🔭 I am really passionate about Artificial Intelligence, Deep Learning, Machine Learning and Natural Language Processing.

 <!--